Tikkun Olam: Social Action

 Gardening and Greening Nevei Kodesh

 Have a green thumb or just want to have fun in the dirt?
 Join with others in our spring cleanup and gardening activities throughout the growing season.
-Contact Elizabeth for more information.
+Contact Elizabeth Otto to get involved.

 Accomplishments